MikeBeloborodov/Youtube_to_mp3/README.md

-### This program converts a youtube video to mp3 audio only format and sends it to the preset telegram bot.
+### This program converts a youtube video to mp3 audio only format and sends it to a telegram bot.

 To create your own telegram chat bot:
 <br>1) Go to https://t.me/BotFather<br>